alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

 # How to reproduce our work

-In this page we detailed the step-by-step procedure on how to replicate the experiments conducted for the <br>
+In this page, we detailed the step-by-step procedure on how to replicate the experiments conducted for the <br>
 **DECAF: a Modular and Extensible Conversational Search Framework** <br>
 paper.
 For the remainder of this guide, we assume that the OS used is Linux.

-## Prerequisite: Inital setup of the framework
+## Prerequisite: Initial setup of the framework

 It is required to perform the initial setup of the framework.
 Please follow the instructions detailed on the [Installation](INSTALLATION_GUIDE.md) guide.